Parliamentary.ai

 Groups Affected

-• Government: Significant changes to policy and spending across multiple departments are anticipated.
+• Government: Significant changes to policy across various departments (Treasury, Bank of England, etc.) are required.

 Full Text